mobify/mobify-code-style/css/sass-best-practices/readme.md

 .t-home .cta .c-button, .t-home .cta .c-callout {}
 ```

 Whoa!
 See what happened?
-Notice the extra selector that got compiled that we probably didn't expect to happen: `.t-home .cta .c-callout`.
+You probably didn't intend to create the `.t-home .cta .c-callout` selector.
 This happens because Sass extends every single instance of that selector, regardless of the selector chain.
-That means any, and I mean really any instance that `.c-button` is written in a selector, they all get extended by `.c-callout`, which can be a massive amount of unwanted code.
+That means any time `.c-button` is written in a selector, it will get extended by `.c-callout`, which can lead to a massive amount of unwanted code.

 ### Workaround

-So there is a workaround for the problem we described above: __never directly extend a standard class__.
+There is a workaround for the problem we described above: __never directly extend a standard class__.
 Instead, __only extend placeholder classes__.
 Let's see what that looks like using the same example from above:

 ```scss
 // SCSS code